jennlai95/T2A2_recipe_API/readme.md

 - There is four relations as its used in all the tables.
 - Recipe - one to many.
 One user can create many recipes but a recipe can only relate to one user.
 - Saved recipe list - one to many, one user can have one list with many recipes but the list can only have one user.
--
+- favourites list - one to many, one user can have one list with many recipes but the list can only have one user.
+- reviews - one to many. user can create many reviews but each review is linked to only one user

 Recipe table:
-- user
+- user - many to one. each recipe is linked to only one user but user can create many recipes
-- reviews = this is a many to many relation.
-Recipes can have multiple reviews and similarly, reviews can be done for multiple recipes
+- reviews = this is a one to many relation.
+Recipes can have multiple reviews and similarly, reviews can be done for multiple recipes but each review is linked to one recipe only.

 Saved recipe table:
 - user - one to one relationship,